-This suggested modification of Section 7.1 applies only to contracts where the basis of payment is a stipulated sum, such as AIA Document A101TM-2017.
-It does not apply to contracts where the basis of payment is the cost of the Work plus a fee, such as AIA Document A102TM-2017 or AIA Document A103TM-2017.
+This suggested modification of Section 7.1 applies only to contracts where the parties select a stipulated sum amount to be the basis of payment in AIA Document A132TM-2019.
+They do not apply to contracts where the parties select Cost of the Work plus a fee as the basis of payment in A132-2019, through the use of Exhibit B.